plorefice/rv6/README.md

 - GCC toolchain for RISC-V cross-compilation, to build the (few) assembly files in the tree

-  Getting this component is very distribution-dependent, but for Debian derivatives a simple `sudo apt install gcc-riscv64-unknown-elf`
+  Getting this component is very distribution-dependent, but on Ubutun a simple `sudo apt install gcc-riscv64-unknown-elf` will suffice.

 - GDB with support for the RISC-V architecture (trust me, you will need it :wink:)

-  Again, on Debian derivatives `apt` comes through for us: `sudo apt install gdb-multiarch`
+  Again, on Ubuntu `apt` comes through for us: `sudo apt install gdb-multiarch`

 - QEMU with support for RISC-V machines, to finally run it

-  As above, on Debian-like: `sudo apt install qemu-system-misc`
+  As above, on Ubuntu: `sudo apt install qemu-system-misc`

-If something is missing from this list, please let me know by submitting a PR.
+If something is missing from this list and you figure it out, please let me know by submitting a PR.

 ## Checking out the code